maxgoedjen/secretive/FAQ.md

 You can create a `mykey.pub` (where `mykey` is the name of your key) in your `~/.ssh/` directory with the contents of your public key, and specify that you want to use that key in your `~/.ssh/config`.
 [This ServerFault answer](https://serverfault.com/a/295771) has more details on setting that up

+### Can I use Secretive for SSH Agent Forwarding?

+Yes, you can!
+Once you've set up Secretive, just add `ForwardAgent yes` to the hosts you want to forward to in your SSH config file.
+Afterwards, any use of one of your SSH keys on the remote host must be authenticated through Secretive.

 ### Why should I trust you?

 You shouldn't, for a piece of software like this.
 Secretive, by design, has an auditable build process.
 Each build has a fully auditable build log, showing the source it was built from and a SHA of the build product.
 You can check the SHA of the zip you download against the SHA output in the build log (which is linked in the About window).